We inspire people to help make the world a healthier place

 Our lives are enriching and empowering -- we want to share this inspiration and these tools with you

-Bonita Ford, BSc, MA
+Bonita Eloise Ford, BSc, MA

 Bonita aims to inspire people, giving them tools for healthier living.
-She gives courses in permaculture (ecological design), Reiki (energy work) and Nonviolent Communication (cooperative communication), and has led workshops around the world for over 14 years.
-She facilitates community design projects, and does life and spiritual coaching with individuals.
+She gives courses in permaculture (ecological design), Reiki (energy work) and Nonviolent Communication (cooperative communication), and has led workshops around the world for over 19 years.
+She facilitates community design projects, and does life and holistic coaching with individuals.
 At the heart of it, her work is about cultivating harmony with ourselves, our communities and Mother Earth.

 Bonita and Sébastien grow a lot of their own food.
 They have been (re)learning skills in: growing annual and perennial food plants, food storage (fermentation, canning, drying and cold cellaring), seed-saving and starting, backyard and worm composting, edible wild foods, herbal medicines, bread-making, butchering, fire-making, animal tracks, tanning and more.
 The land they call home is 1/5 of an acre in Perth, Ontario, which is unceded Algonquin Territory on Turtle Island.